msv-lab/modus/README.md

 # Modus

-Modus is a container build system that allows to define parametrized and recursive multi-staged Docker builds.
-Build rules are defined in a Modusfile, a variant of Dockerfile where `FROM ...` instructions are replaced with more general `RULE ...` instructions that express build stages and their dependencies as Datalog rules.
+Modus is a container build system that allows to define parametrized and recursive [multi-stage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/).
+Build rules are defined in a Modusfile, a variant of Dockerfile where `FROM ...` instructions are replaced with more general `RULE ...` instructions that express build stages and their dependencies as [Datalog](https://en.wikipedia.org/wiki/Datalog) rules.
 Given a Modusfile (the intentional database) and a target image (a Datalog fact), Modus generates a multi-stage Dockerfile for constructing the target image.
 The generated multi-stage build corresponds to the shortest proof of the fact (the target image) from the existential database (base images).

 The advantages of Modus are the following: